SummaryRead the full fact sheet

 Private patients can use their private health insurance at public or private hospitals (if their insurance package covers the costs of the procedure they are having).
 Medicare pays for 75 per cent of the associated medical costs and the patient or private health insurer pays for the remaining costs, including accommodation and other associated costs.

-Attending specialist clinics and having elective surgery at a public hospital often involves a waiting period.
+Attending specialist clinics and having planned surgery at a public hospital often involves a waiting period.
 How long you have to wait depends on how urgent your problem is and what type of hospital you use.

-If you need elective surgery, are covered by private health insurance and want to have treatment in a private hospital or day procedure centre, you may be able to have your treatment sooner than in a public hospital.
+If you need planned surgery, are covered by private health insurance and want to have treatment in a private hospital or day procedure centre, you may be able to have your treatment sooner than in a public hospital.

 Patients with private health insurance are able to choose their own doctor or surgeon in both public and private hospitals.
 In private hospitals, you may have more control over when you will have your treatment.